njpatel/APL/doc/takeoperator.md

 * Export the result of a query to an external storage and paging through the generated data.
-* Write a middle-tier application that provides a stateful paging API by caching the results of a Kusto query.
+* Write a middle-tier application that provides a stateful paging API by caching the results of a APL query.
 * Use pagination in [Stored query results](../management/stored-query-results.md#pagination) .